MartinLeNizon/FlightDelay/report.md

 ## Challenges Faced
 1. Data Accessibility: many APIs, such as the Aviation Edge API, require premium subscriptions for accessing historical data: we had to ask the saling team to get a free API key, which caused some delay in the project.
 Fortunately, the Aviation Weather API is free of charge.
 2. Parsing METAR Weather Information: METAR weather data is highly technical and requires significant domain knowledge to interpret, especially because some METAR data were not including the same fields (wind direction, visibility, sky condition, and temperature).
 We had to use regular expressions to parse specific patterns in METAR strings, and apply filtering logic to discard incomplete or malformed data entries, such as weather rows with missing values or unexpected formats.
 3. Correlation Analysis Challenges: The data set was relatively small, with only about 150 flights available for analysis over a 10-day period.
+It was impossible to take more data since the weather data before 2024-12-30 was not available.
 This limited the statistical power of our correlation analysis, making it difficult to draw robust conclusions about the relationships between flight delays and weather conditions.
 Since the focus was on a specific route or airport pair (MCO to FLL), the lack of diversity in routes further constrained the generalizability of the findings.
 Moreover, it would be more than useful if the flight dataset included the cause of delay.
 It would enable us to answer the question: "Are the delayed flights, publicly announced as delayed because of the weather, actually delayed because of the weather?"

 ## Future Developments
 1. Add More Routes: Expanding the analysis to include multiple routes and airports would provide a larger and more diverse dataset, allowing for more robust statistical analyses and insights.
 This would also help generalize findings to broader flight networks and not just specific pairs of airports.